toooooodo/toooooodo.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 One paper is accepted by ACL 2024.
+- *2024.05*: &nbsp;🎉🎉 Two papers are accepted by ICML 2024.
+- *2024.01*: &nbsp;We preprint a survey paper about [Scientific Large Language Models](https://github.com/HICAI-ZJU/Scientific-LLM-Survey).
 - *2023.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2023.
 - *2023.04*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2023.
 - *2023.03*: &nbsp;🎉🎉 One paper is accepted by Nature Machine Intelligence.